ABOUT US

 Since the first Clubhouse opened in 1948, clubhouses have been successfully implemented in more than 300 communities across 28 countries.
 The Clubhouse approach is a proven model for rehabilitation, recovery, and reintegration into the community.
 Members share ownership with a small staff and take responsibility for the success of the organization.
 They build on their strengths instead of focusing on their illnesses.
 Membership in the program is voluntary and for life: a Clubhouse remains a place of care and support for members for as long as they want to be part of it.

-The Elkhart County Clubhouse creates an accepting community where people with a mental illness can participate in valuable work within the organization.
+The Cora Dale House creates an accepting community where people with a mental illness can participate in valuable work within the organization.
 It provides space to socialize with friends and coworkers, and it gives access to employment within the wider community.
-All aspects of the Clubhouse operate with the basic belief that every member can recover from the effects of mental illness enough to lead a satisfying and productive life.
-Clubhouse members are dedicated to one another's success.
+All aspects of the Cora Dale House operate with the basic belief that every member can recover from the effects of mental illness enough to lead a satisfying and productive life.
+Cora Dale House members are dedicated to one another's success.
 People recover through work and work-mediated relationships, which studies show are restorative and provide a firm foundation for growth, self-respect, and success.

 Who Was Cora Dale and why did we name our Clubhouse After her?